paulazoo/minecraft-hug/README.md

 Minecraft mod to hug players written in Java with Forge Gradle by Paula Zhu.
 - note that animations are built client-side

+# Use
+- jar file in build/libs/
-Press keySwapOffHand empty handed while standing right in front of another player to use Hugging increases the hugged player's health by 1 heart
+- Press keySwapOffHand while empty handed
+- Must be standing right in front of another player to use
+- Hugging increases the hugged player's health by 1 heart

 # To run in dev:
 - close IntelliJ